cerebis/shap/README.txt

 Runtime
 	- Java SDK 1.6 (tested with 1.6.0_17)
-	- PostgreSQL (tested with 8.3.6)
+	- PostgreSQL (tested with 8.3.6)  (server build only)
-	- Tomcat (tested with 6.0.10)
+	- Tomcat (tested with 6.0.10)  (server build only)

 Discussion
 ----------

 The SHAP codebase is comprised of a web application for accessing analysis results and a server-side command-line based analysis system.
-The web application is deployed to a Servlet container such as Tomcat.
+The web application can be deployed to a Servlet container such as Tomcat or, if the embedded build is chosen, an embedded instance of Jetty will be used.
 The analysis system is invoked, as you would expect, from the command-line.

 The system is built using the Maven build manager.
 Maven resolves dependencies using remote repositories and eliminates the need to bundle supporting libraries as part of the SHAP project.
 Therefore if building from source, you will need to have a working installation of Maven on your system.
 The first time the system is built and depending on your local repository, Maven may need to fetch many dependent libraries.

-Once completed, you will find the deployable WAR file in the "target" folder.
+Once completed, you will find the built system in the form of a WAR file in the "target" folder.
 This WAR file contains both the web application and the server-side system.
 Currently, the two modes of operation have not been made into separate codebases.

 The WAR file can be extracted to your filesystem and treated as the executable installation of the server-side analysis system.
+In the case of an embedded build, you will be able to start the web application in userspace.
+For the server build, you will be required to deploy the WAR file to an application server of your choice.

 Only the web application makes use of user accounts.
 The server-side analysis is accessible to whoever has permission to run the elements of the system.
 Attention should be paid to who has access or data loss could occur.